 Intermediary Category Pages

-22% of major e-commerce sites still lack “Intermediary Category Pages” for (at least) the first level of their product hierarchy.
+According to our UX statistics, 22% of major e-commerce sites still lack “Intermediary Category Pages” for (at least) the first level of their product hierarchy.
 This is despite our large-scale testing continuously showing that Intermediary Category Pages at the top of the hierarchy serve an important navigational purpose with their ability to properly promote sub-categories, each of which is represented by a category thumbnail, along with other auxiliary content.
 (For more on why this is so important see our article Implement the First 1-2 Levels of the E-Commerce Hierarchy as Intermediary Category Pages.)

 Impressively, of the 78% of sites that do have these category pages, performance has improved a massive 58% since 2013.
 This performance increase can be attributed to the following: